kentontroy/CDP7_MultinodeDeployment/README.md

 	Pwd: admin/admin

 Login into AWS, check AWS EC2 instance , you will be able to see following instances created has 3 Worker nodes(2xlarge+100gb) and 1 (4xlarge+100gb) master nodes

+You can vew the hosts that were created (i.e. their public IPs, local IPs, and roles) by looking at the ansible_hosts.yml produced in the mn-script directory.